Bernard Dujon: Functions in science and education

 He was a trainee, then attaché, chargé and research master at the CNRS from 1970 to 1983, then a Professor at the Pierre and Marie Curie University from 1983 to 2015, at the same time part-time assistant professor at the Ecole Polytechnique (1984-1988).
 From 1989 to 1992 he was Head of Laboratory at the Institut Pasteur, then Professor from 1993 to 2015.
 He was the head of the Unité de Génétique Moléculaire des Levures from 1989 to his retirement in 2015.

-Among the other functions occupied during his carrier, he has been appointed Scientific Deputy Director General of the Institut Pasteur from 2006 to 2008, by the Director General, Alice Dautry, and from 1997–2011 he was a Senior member of the Institut Universitaire de France.
+Among the other functions occupied during his career, he has been appointed scientific deputy director general of the Institut Pasteur from 2006 to 2008, by the director general, Alice Dautry, and from 1997 to 2011 he was a senior member of the Institut Universitaire de France.
 He is Emeritus Professor at the Institut Pasteur.

 Scientific achievements

 Bernard Dujon scientific work focuses on the genetic material of eukaryotic organisms, its organization, dynamics, functioning and evolution.
 Most of his work has used the yeast Saccharomyces cerevisiae, as experimental material, but he also got interested in studying other yeasts of biotechnological or medical interest, such as Kluyveromyces lactis and Candida glabrata.